 • Some options can be rather simple.
 Most interest-bearing digital asset accounts are straightforward.
 Users deposit stablecoins and start earning interest, in most cases.
 Centralized lending might involve little more than putting crypto assets into a custodial wallet and giving permission to an exchange to lend them out.

 • Allows investors to put off capital gains.
 Instead of selling a large amount of crypto that has gone up in value since the time of purchase, investors might consider keeping those holdings in the crypto ecosystem and using it to generate a yield.
 The yield would still equate to taxable income, but would likely result in less of a tax burden than selling a large amount of crypto outright.

 There are also drawbacks that crypto traders must consider when contemplating passive income.

 • Most options come with considerable risk.
 Losing all of your crypto assets is a real possibility in some cases.
 This can happen as a result of hacks, smart contract bugs, or because the lending platform goes bankrupt.

 • Some options can be difficult to learn to navigate.
 Getting involved in DeFi requires setting up and using an Ethereum (ETH) wallet, then becoming familiar with one or more DeFi protocols.
 This could prove difficult for those who don’t yet hold any ETH and haven’t used crypto wallets before.

 Interested in just trading cryptocurrencies?
-Consider opening an account on the SoFi Invest® investment app to trade a variety of coins, including Bitcoin, Ethereum, Dogecoin, Litecoin, and Cardano.
+Consider opening an account on the SoFi Invest® investment app to trade a variety of coins, including Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic.

 Is staking crypto passive income?

 Yes, staking crypto provides a type of passive income.
 However, it’s important to understand that when you stake crypto, you receive the income in the native token of a specific network.
 This creates an additional risk, and if the price of that token falls, losses could still be realized even if users earn a significant yield from staking.